Your

 |

-photo: The new bridge during construction the noon (-4C) after the coldest night (7-8/01/2010) and (if you mouse over) bank to bank ice on the River Irvine on the same day (photos I J Dickson) |
+photos: The new bridge ('Foulertoun Arches') during construction in Jan.
+2010, the noon (-4C) after the coldest night (7-8/01/2010) and (if you mouse over) bank to bank ice on the River Irvine on the same day (photos I J Dickson) |

 a few extra history pages:

-Town and Gown |
+and Gown |

 Places of Burns interest | Old